How to Organise An ‘Invite a Friend to Church’ Sunday

 The churches I’ve seen do a great job at welcoming guests had welcome packs at the ready.

-The pastor welcomed everyone from the front and got the service started.
 Promising not to embarrass anyone, the pastor asked visitors to raise their hands and the ushers passed the welcome packs out.

-4. Make it Easy For People to Invite Friends
+4. Make It Easy For People To Invite Friends

 Have church flyers printed and distribute them to your church members.